bkryza/clang-uml/README.md

 ```

 The output path for diagrams, as well as alternative location of
-compilation database can be specified in `.clanguml` configuration file.
+compilation database can be specified in `.clang-uml` configuration file.

 For other options checkout help:
 ```bash